-(Parc 59 А marina récréonautique de Portneuf) is located north of the public wharf.
+60 A marina (Parc récréonautique de Portneuf) is

+located north of the public wharf.
 It is protected on the west side by the pier giving access to the public wharf, on the SE side by a breakwater, and on the NE side by a pier that is curved to protect it from the river access.
-A private light (1998.51) seasonal - is shown from the outer end of the pier.
+A private light (1998.51) - seasonal - is shown from the outer end of the pier.
 A section of this pier, which extends 50 m from the shore in a SE direction, is uncovered.
 At high tide, this section may be covered by water and may represent a danger to navigation.
-There are depths of 1.1 m in the entrance.
-Depths in the basin are more than 2 m and there is a ramp.
-A drying area lies along the west side of the entrance channel.
+Please refer to the current marine chart for depths.
+A ramp is located to the north of the basin.
 For further information on facilities see the Appendix.

-60 Tidal streams. - It is reported that abeam of Portneuf wharf, the ebb stream sets diagonally in the channel towards the north shore and that abeam of Pointe Platon it deflects SE, across the channel.
+of Portneuf wharf, the ebb stream sets diagonally in the channel towards the north shore and that abeam of Pointe Platon it deflects SE, across the channel.
 Refer to the Appendix for the Table of Maximum Currents and Table 1.2.

-61 Portneuf wharf light (1999) is located on the NE outer end of the public wharf (46°41'N, 71°53'W).
+62 Portneuf wharf light (1999) is located on the NE outer end of the public wharf (46°41'N, 71°53'W).

-62 Portneuf leading lights (1997, 1998) are in line with Portneuf wharf light.
-These lights, in line bearing 0281/2°, mark Route de Portneuf (Course Portneuf).
+63 Portneuf leading lights (1997, 1998) are in line with Portneuf wharf light.
+These lights, in line bearing 0281⁄2°, mark Route de Portneuf (Course Portneuf).
 The lights are visible only when in alignment.
 The lights are shown from fluorescent-orange daymarks with black stripes.

-63 There is anchorage, sandy bottom, on the NW side of the channel, about 0.4 mile SW of Portneuf wharf.
+There is anchorage, sandy bottom, on the NW side of the channel, about 0.4 mile SW of Portneuf wharf.
 Refer to the chart for depths.